Half-elf (Dungeons & Dragons): Dungeons & Dragons 3rd edition

 The half-elf appeared as a character race in the third edition Player's Handbook (2000), and Monster Manual (2000), and in the 3.5 revised Player's Handbook and Monster Manual (2003).
 The half-human elf was presented in the 3.5 revised Dungeon Master's Guide (2003).
 Half-elves, including half-aquatic elf and half-drow, were detailed for the Forgotten Realms setting in Races of Faerûn (2003).
 The aquatic half-elf, the arctic half-elf, the desert half-elf, the fire half-elf, the jungle half-elf, and the half-elf paragon were detailed in Unearthed Arcana (2004).

+Half-elves in the Eberron campaign setting are also known as the khoravar.
 The madborn half-elf of the Eberron setting appeared in Five Nations (2005).
 The aquatic half-elf appeared again in Stormwrack (2005).
 The deepwyrm half-drow appeared in Dragon Magic (2006).

 Dungeons & Dragons 4th edition

-The half-elf appeared as a character race in the fourth edition Player's Handbook (2008) and the Essentials rulebook Heroes of the Forgotten Kingdoms.
+The half-elf appeared as a character race in the fourth edition Player's Handbook (2008) and the Essentials rulebook Heroes of the Forgotten Kingdoms (2010).
+They were also featured in the March 2010 article "Winning Races: Half-Elves" in the magazine Dragon #385.

 Dungeons & Dragons 5th edition

-The half-elf appeared as a character race in the fifth edition Player's Handbook (2014).